Introduction

 – The only internal thing we have to publish by law are our statutes.

-– ...the way we come to conclusions is not of any concern of the outside world.
+Hold on a second, AEGEE actually asks for this, like in statements to– ...the way we come to conclusions is not of any concern of the outside world.

 – ...externals don’t have any right to know about the way we organize our network, nor what our criteria are.